privatesyntheticdata/privatesyntheticdata.github.io/index.md

 # Assessing the Utility of Synthetic Data

+Building on scenarios that describe applied researchers’ main data related obstacles, we suggest two different ’disciplines’ in which a differentially private data synthesizer should perform well: **resulting synthetic data needs to be useful at different levels of privacy guarantees** and also at **different training set sizes**.
+On this homepage we plan to keep track of the performance of differentially private data synthesizers.

 The code for the utility suite is work in progress and we will include this on this page as soon as possible.

 # About Us